seth586/guides/OpenWRT/security/README.md

 Client: Your home desktop, laptop, cell phone, tablet, etc.

-This guide will refer to all console commands on your client with a proceeding `$`
+This guide will refer to all console commands on your client with a proceeding `User@Desktop ~ $`

 There are two files you must manage when utilizing public key cryptography: a **Public Key** and a **Private Key**.
 Your servers only need the public key on them.
 Your clients only needs the Private key.
 You can recreate a public key from a private key, but you can not create a private key from a public key.
 Hence it is important to not lose your private key! **If you lose your private key, you lose all ability to SSH into your devices!**